 Students major in Computer Science Engineering because it provides numerous employment prospects in a variety of industries.
 The demand for computer scientists and engineers is increasing as technology advances.
 CSE graduates can also work as software developers, data scientists, computer systems analysts, and network architects, among other positions.
 Furthermore, CSE gives a good foundation in math, physics, and engineering, which can lead to a variety of different options in domains such as AI, robotics, cybersecurity, research and development, and so on.

-However, to answer the question which is better CSE or CSE with specialisation in AI, you need to be aware of what the coursework and future prospects of a degree in Computer Science Engineering entail.
+However, to answer the question of which is better CSE or CSE with specialisation in AI, you need to be aware of what the coursework and future prospects of a degree in Computer Science Engineering entail.